 It likely won’t be your first reaction, but when your health plan denies payment, fight back and appeal.
 You should absolutely challenge that denial.
-It will take a bit of your time, but it won’t cost you anything and the odds are high that you will win, saving yourself a lot of money.
-Be sure to read your denial notice carefully and follow the procedures listed on the form.
+If you have Medicare, it’s easy to appeal, it won’t cost you anything, and the odds are high that you will win, saving yourself a lot of money.

 One of the best-kept Medicare secrets is that the vast majority of people who challenge a Medicare denial win.
 But, almost no one makes the challenge and appeals.
+Be sure to read your denial notice carefully and follow the procedures listed on the form.

-With a Medicare Advantage plan or other private health plan, call the plan and ask the insurer to explain why you were denied coverage.
+With a Medicare Advantage plan or other private health plan, call the health plan and ask the insurer to explain why you were denied coverage.
 You will likely need to speak to the doctor about the coverage denial.
 It could be that the doctor coded the procedure incorrectly or did not comply with health plan rules and that the doctor should be responsible for the cost.

 If you are not able to resolve the matter, file an appeal with your insurer.
 You will likely need a formal written notice of denial to do so.
-It is often helpful to have a letter from your doctor explaining the need for your care.
+It is helpful to have a letter from your doctor explaining the need for your care.
 So long as the care is medically necessary, your insurer should cover it.

 There are several appeal levels, so even if you don’t win at the first level, appeal again.
 If you have Medicare and need help, contact your state health insurance assistance program (SHIP) for free assistance.
 You can get the number for your SHIP here.

 N.B.
 Even with commercial health plans, according to a report from the General Accountability Office, “coverage denials, if appealed, were frequently reversed in the consumer’s favor. . . .
 [D]ata from four of the six states on the outcomes of appeals filed with insurers indicated that 39 percent to 59 percent of appeals resulted in the insurer reversing its original coverage denial. “

 Here’s more from Just Care: